-To avoid needless writing (especially in orchestral music) the repetition of a short passage is often indicated as shown in Figure 2 (below) and Figure 3:
+To avoid needless writing (especially in orchestral music) the repetition of a short passage is often indicated as shown in Fig 2 (below) and Fig 3:

 Or instead of the '1', there may be used the expression '1ma Volta', or 'Prima Volta", or "1st Time'.
 And instead of the '2' may be used the expression '2da', or 'Seconda Volta', or '2nd Time'.